 The wellness economy mirrors those shifting priorities, alongside a growing recognition of the critical impact of external environments on our health and wellbeing.
 Among the ten wellness economy sectors, three of them represent those critical, interrelated environments in which we live our lives - wellness lifestyle real estate and communities (live), workplace wellness (work), and wellness tourism (travel).
 The other seven wellness sectors do not operate independently from, or outside of, these core spheres.
-They are all essential components of a "wellness goods and services in the homes and communities where we live, where we work, or when we travel.
+They are all essential components of a "wellness ecosystem" that nurtures a lifestyle of wellbeing and longevity, because we consume wellness goods and services in the homes and communities where we live, where we work, or when we travel.